Jude Bellingham's grassroots story: From just wanting to pick grass to starring for England

-Midfielder discusses how he initially didn't want to play football before catching the bug at Stourbridge Juniors and going on to break records for Birmingham City, Borussia Dortmund and England
+Midfielder discusses how he initially didn't want to play football before catching the bug at Stourbridge Juniors and going on to represent Birmingham City, Borussia Dortmund, England and Real Madrid

 My first memories of playing personally would be Saturday mornings when my dad and some other people would be coaching and trying to get me into football but I just wasn’t having it.